microsoft/CCF/sphinx/source/start_network.rst

     $ client --server-address=node0_ip:node0_rpcport startnetwork --ca=node0_cert_file --req=@startNetwork.json

-When executing the ``startNetwork.json`` RPC request, the target node deserialises the genesis transaction and immediately becomes the consensus primary of the new single-node network (current consensus protocol implemented is Raft and thus primary corresponds to leader).
+When executing the ``startNetwork.json`` RPC request, the target node deserialises the genesis transaction and immediately becomes the consensus primary of the new single-node network.
 Business transactions can then be issued by users and will commit immediately.

 Adding nodes to the network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~